 Generally, they’ll only hold the contents of a moderately furnished studio or 1-bedroom apartment, but renting more than one is an option for those with larger shipments.

-In years past, household goods shipments from the lower 48 states (particularly those on the West Coast) to Alaska were commonly transported via moving vans just like on regular interstate moves.
+In past years, household goods shipments from the lower 48 states (particularly those on the West Coast) to Alaska were commonly transported via moving vans like on regular interstate moves.

 Then once you arrive in Alaska, a local moving company will pick your container up and haul it to your new home for delivery.